zai-org/SCAIL/README.md

 The CLI will ask you to input in format like `<prompt>@@<example_dir>`, e.g. `the girl is dancing@@examples/001`.
 The `example_dir` should contain rendered.mp4 or rendered_aligned.mp4 after pose extraction and rendering.
 Results will be save to `samples/`.

 Note that our model is trained with **long detailed prompts**, even though a short or even null prompt can be used, the result may not be as good as the long prompt.
-We will provide our prompt generation snippets, using Google [Gemini](https://deepmind.google/models/gemini/) to read from the reference image and the driving motion and generate a detailed prompt.
+We will provide our prompt generation snippets, using Google [Gemini](https://deepmind.google/models/gemini/) to read from the reference image and the driving motion and generate a detailed prompt like `A woman with curly hair is joyfully dancing along a rocky shoreline, wearing a sleek blue two-piece outfit.
+She performs various dance moves, including twirling, raising her hands, and embracing the lively seaside atmosphere, her tattoos and confident demeanor adding to her dynamic presence.`

 You can further choose sampling configurations like resolution in the yaml file under `configs/sampling/` or directly modify `sample_video.py` for customized sampling logic.